-The government prosecuted Manuel Rodrigues-Barrios under a statute with undisputed racist origins.
-Congress criminalized illegal reentry into the United States in 1929 at the urging of "proud" white supremacists, nativists, and eugenicists to keep the American bloodline "white and purely Caucasian."
-The core focus of the illegal reentry provision has remained substantively the same since 1929.
-Section 1326 continues to be wielded as a discriminatory tool driving the mass incarceration of Latino people, with 99% of statutory prosecutions involving Latin-American defendants.
+The government prosecuted Inmer Isai Mayorga-Jacinto under a statute with undisputed racist origins.
+Congress criminalized illegal entry, as well as illegal reentry, into the United States in 1929 at the urging of "proud" white supremacists, nativists, and eugenicists to keep the American bloodline "white and purely Caucasian."
+The core focus of these provisions has remained substantively the same since 1929.
 But the Ninth Circuit upheld the law based on a reenactment in 1952 and amendments in the 1980s and 1990s, none of which grappled with the law's racist past.

 This case poses important questions about the role of appellate courts in applying the framework from Village of Arlington Heights v.
-Metropolitan Housing Development Corporation, 429 U.S. 252 (1977), to a federal law used for nearly 20% of all federal criminal prosecutions, along with countless civil rights cases.
+Metropolitan Housing Development Corporation, 429 U.S. 252 (1977), to a federal law used for a large swath of federal criminal prosecutions, along with countless civil rights cases.